Bridging Troubled Waters

 The urbanised reaches of the catchment are also dominated by tolerant macroinvertebrate species.

-Phase 1 is now complete, and an interactive report card which details the findings can be found via the Bio2Lab website.
+An interactive report can also be found via the Bio2Lab website.